 For what it's worth, I enjoyed the past few hours of posting, as I greatly enjoy people challenging my beliefs and causing me to think through positions I hold and believe.
 Thank you to those of you who participated in the actual discussion (this includes you Mac'nCheese, in spite of your last post).
 If any of you honestly do care to continue this discussion, feel free to PM me.

-• Victoria Jackson prefers
+Victoria Jackson prefersgnasher729

 Oct 28, 01:19 PM